Struggling to Lose Weight After C-section? Here’s How I Reduced 30 Pounds in Just 5 Months!

 Instead,

 On average, you burn 100 calories, whether you walk or run one mile.
-Seriously, the amount of calories that you burn is the same, but when you run, it’s just faster results to burn that 100 calories.
+Seriously, the amount of calories you burn is the same, but when you run, it’s just faster to burn that 100 calories.
 So, don’t stress if running isn’t your idea of a good time. 😀

 Started Weekly Yoga